OpenMDAO/RevHack2020/README.md

 This is the shared repository for OpenMDAO RevHack 2020.

-RevHack is a reverse hackathon where the OM users propose problems to be solved in OpenMDAO and then the development team ties to solve them!
+RevHack is a reverse hackathon where the OM users propose problems to be solved in OpenMDAO and then the development team tries to solve them!
 The major goal of RevHack 2020 is speed the adoption of advanced OpenMDAO features out to the community.

-We're interested in solving just about any interesting challenging in OpenMDAO.
+We're interested in solving just about any interesting challenge in OpenMDAO.
-We don't care what field your problem is in, as long as it has at some of the following properties:
+We don't care what field your problem is in, as long as it has some of the following properties:

 **Pushing boundaries**: a problem where the solution will extend the capabilities of OpenMDAO by creating a new technique for using the framework.